 Hot Air Reflow Oven is Better than Infrared Reflow oven?

 How to Choose the Pick and Place Machine Manufacturers?
 Reading Hot Air Reflow Oven is Better than Infrared Reflow oven?
-3 minutes Next Why Hot Air Reflow Oven is Popular now?
+3 minutes Next See me on Shenzhen EeIE Aug.29-31

 Both hot air reflow ovens and infrared (IR) reflow ovens are used in the electronics manufacturing industry for soldering surface mount components onto printed circuit boards (PCBs).
 The choice between the two depends on various factors and specific application requirements.
 Here are some reasons why hot air reflow ovens may be preferred over infrared reflow ovens: